SangNguyen17/Concurrency-project/README.txt

 ## This is a project from Tampere University.
-Our group implements main.cpp.
+Our group implemented and wrote ONLY main.cpp.
 ## Contributors: Sang Nguyen, Hai Luong, Ankur Dahama.

+## Below lines were written by teachers.
 Compile and run using QtCreator (open: project.pro)

 This base code shows how to use the project library (picture modifications)